 Port Moresby | Kieta, Bougainville Island | Samari Island

-On approach to Port Moresby, mid morning in the month of August.
-I’m on deck, gazing into the distant as we get closer.
-We originally planned to take a tour into the mountains on this island, but later decided to depart on a self guided tour touching on some key historical points.
-Many people had advised us not to venture around here without a guide, so we hired a taxi and promoted him “Chief Tour Guide” for the day.
+We’re approaching Port Moresby, mid-morning on a beautiful August day.
+I’m on deck, gazing into the distance as we get closer.
+We originally planned to take a tour into the mountains on this island, but decided instead to depart on a self-guided tour, touching on some key historical points.
+Many people had advised us not to venture around here without a guide, so we hired a taxi and promoted the driver “Chief Tour Guide” for the day.

-On our way to the Parliament building we passed through a rough part of town known as the “Stilt City” due to the fact that homes were built on stilts well into the water.
+On our way to the Parliament building, we passed through a rough part of town, known as the “Stilt City” due to the fact that homes are perched on rickety stilts, stretching well into the water.

 Downtown Port Moresby.

-It’s 7:00 am, we arrived at Bougainville and docked in Kieta.
-Nothing more then a cement slab and a warehouse for a port.
-Today we head up to the mountains to visit with a local tribe and experience how they experience life.
+At 7:00 am, we arrived at Bougainville and docked in Kieta.
+It was nothing more than a cement slab and a warehouse for a port.
+Today we headed up to the mountains to visit with a local tribe and immerse ourselves in the way they experience life.

-These islands are littered with reminders of WWII and the outreaching territory impacted by the battle of Guadalcanal, which was centered in the Solomon Islands, my next stop on this South Pacific journey.
+These islands are littered with reminders of WWII and the battle of Guadalcanal, which was centered in the nearby Solomon Islands, my next stop on this South Pacific journey.

-Its a trek into the mountains that takes more than an hour.
-One of the most lush jungles I have ever visited.
-The vines are taking over the palms which are taking over the bamboo…everything is survival in this remote region of the world.
-In fact, 70 years ago, the tribe we are about to visit were considered “head hunters,” not to worry though, that was the past.
-Can’t help but think about it though.
+The trek into the mountains takes more than an hour of slogging through lush jungle.
+The vines are taking over the palms which are taking over the bamboo…everything comes down to the survival of the fittest in this remote region of the world.
+In fact, 70 years ago, the tribe we are about to visit was considered a “head hunting” tribe and avoided at all costs.
+Although that is all in the past, I can’t help but squirm, picturing my head as a grisly souvenir.

 Locals hanging out on the main road outside the village.

-After departing Kieta we passed through the China Straights in the Milne Bay Province of Papua New Guinea between Samarai Island and Sariba Island.
-Headed to a former WWII British military airbase for sea planes on Samarai Island.
+After departing Kieta, we passed through the China Straights in the Milne Bay Province of Papua New Guinea between Samarai Island and Sariba Island.
+We are headed to a former WWII British military airbase for sea planes on Samarai Island.

-From here we headed to the Solomon Islands for some amazing diving in warm waters.
+From here we headed to the Solomon Islands for some amazing diving in warm, clear waters.